leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: astigmatism-cause-cornearefractive
 - What is the cause of astigmatism?
+- can astigmatism be passed down?
+- can astigmatism get worse?
+- i have astigmatism, will my child get?
+- is my child's astigmatism inherited from me?
 - Why do I have astigmatism?
 - What is the reason I have astigmatism?
 - Why does astigmatism occur?